 Equity Implications: The provisions of this bill seek to address equity by addressing the needs of youth experiencing homelessness, particularly those who are LGBTQ+.
+The San Diego

+Regional Task Force on Homelessness conducted a 2023 point-in-time count over the course of a week with results showing that there are about 739 transitioned-aged youth experiencing homelessness, either sheltered, unsheltered, or unstably housed, in the San Diego region.
+About 52% of youth surveyed identify as non-white, 14% identify as LGBTQ+, and 28% are experiencing homelessness due to family rejection.
 As previously discussed, youth who experience homelessness are more likely to experience adverse health outcomes, such as chronic illness and substance use, as well as worse mental health outcomes such as depression, anxiety, and psychosis.
-Youth who are LGBTQ+ and experiencing homelessness are more likely than their non-LGBTQ+ peers experiencing homelessness to be victimized, engage in survival sex, and have higher rates of suicidal ideation, self-harm and PTSD.
-By requiring HCD to establish a five-year pilot program, the provisions of this bill seek to reduce barriers and provide additional housing resources and mental health supports for youth who are LGBTQ+ in San Diego, Los Angeles, and Sacramento Counties.
+Youth who are LGBTQ+ and experiencing homelessness are more likely than their non-LGBTQ+ peers experiencing homelessness to be victimized, engage in survival sex, and have higher rates of suicidal ideation, self-harm, and PTSD.
+By establishing a pilot program, the provisions of this bill seek to reduce barriers and provide additional housing resources and mental health supports for youth who are LGBTQ+.